particle-iot/compile-action/AUTO_VERSION.md

 1. Manual Version Changes: If you manually increment the version macro while automatic versioning is enabled, the automatic versioning system may increment the version again.
    It is recommended that you disable automatic versioning if you are going to manually increment the version macro.

+## Debugging

+To debug the auto-versioning feature, you can [re-run a job with debug logging](https://github.blog/changelog/2022-05-24-github-actions-re-run-jobs-with-debug-logging/) enabled.
+This will allow you to see the step-by-step process of how the version number is determined and incremented.